MihirLuthra/bash_option_parser/README.md

 <h2>Example</h2>

 This is a simple example to show basic functionailty.
-Checkout <a href="example">example</a> for a better understanding (preferably try executing on you system).
+Checkout <a href="example">example</a> for a better understanding.

 Consider a sample command named `sample`.
 It accepts options as per the following usage format: